mclearc/colinmclear.net/content/pages/Research.md

 If you're interested in a draft of any of the following please [email me](mailto:mclear@unl.edu).

+- "'I am the original of all objects': Apperception & the Substantial Subject"
-- "Kant on Knowledge of Self & Nature"
+- "Kant on the Parity of Inner & Outer Sense"
 - "Concept, Intuition, and Structure"
 - "Motion and the Affection Argument"
 - "Definition & Essence in the *Metaphysical Foundations of Natural Science*"